 27. Find and Replace Option

 The find and Replace option is another essential skill in Microsoft Excel where you can find a certain value or text and replace it with a certain value or text on all other worksheets.
 This skill saves a lot of time because you don’t need to find value manually.
 First, go to the Home tab on the ribbon.
-Then, select Find & Select drop-down option from the Editing group.
+Then, select the Find & Select drop-down option from the Editing group.

 After that, select Replace from the Find & Select drop-down.